 v11.
 Paul concludes with two exhortations.
 The first is "encourage one another" - "go on cheering and strengthening each other with thoughts like these", Phillips; "strengthen each other with truth."
 The second imperative is "build each other up."
 Paul likes this phrase and uses it of being built up, strengthened, grown spiritually, .... and this through Spirit-inspired truth.

 In the face of powerful management and marketing methodologies, the church is increasingly tempted to turn toward secular systems for survival and growth.
 Yet, Christ's "kingdom is not of this world".
 Christ uses another methodology to strengthen his people and build his church; it is the teaching of Biblical truth.

 The church of Christ stands eternally secure in his presence.
 We are saved through his death and resurrection.
-Although we "belong to the day", the light of eternity, we live in the present.
+Although we "belong to the day" in that we belong to the light of eternity, we still live in the present.
 Living as "sons of the light" comes by the encouragement of eternal truth, of Biblical truth, taught and proclaimed by ministers of the word and inspired and empowered by the Holy Spirit.

-Our task is the hear this truth, believe it and pray for it to be realized in our lives and in the lives of our brothers and sisters in Christ.
+So, as we await the coming day of Christ's appearing, let us study God's revealed truth, let us believe it and pray for it to be realized in our lives and in the lives of our brothers and sisters in Christ.